pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 checking the requirements of machine deployments and control-planes.

-The main security risk is that when a cluster releases a BareMetalHost, it may keep the credentials that provide full control over the server.
+The main security risk is that when a cluster releases a BareMetalHost, it may retain the credentials that provide full control over the server.
 This can be resolved if those credentials are temporary.
-In Kanod BareMetalPool obtain new servers from a REST API implemented by a [BareMetalHost broker](https://gitlab.com/Orange-OpenSource/kanod/brokerdef).
+In Kanod, a BareMetalPool obtains new servers from a REST API implemented by a [BareMetalHost broker](https://gitlab.com/Orange-OpenSource/kanod/brokerdef).
-The broker implementation utilizes either the fact that Redfish is in fact an HTTP API to implement a proxy or the capability of Redfish to create new users with a Redfish ``operator`` role to implemented BareMetalHost resources with a limited lifespan.
+The broker implementation utilizes either the fact that Redfish is, in fact, an HTTP API to implement a proxy, or the capability of Redfish to create new users with a Redfish ``operator`` role to implement BareMetalHost resources with a limited lifespan.

 A pool is implemented as an API that is protected by a set of credentials that